mpetalcorin/ldha-inhibitor-discovery/README.md

-# LDHA Drug Discovery Capstone Project
+# LDHA Drug Discovery Project

 ## Project Overview
 This project combines artificial intelligence and drug discovery to identify potential inhibitors of LDHA (Lactate Dehydrogenase A), a key enzyme involved in cancer cell metabolism.
 By using bioactivity data, machine learning models, and molecule-generating AI (ChemGPT + SELFIES), we developed a full pipeline that screens both known and novel molecules.